kerichdev/zinc/docs/troubleshooting.md

-# self-troubleshooting cobalt
+# self-troubleshooting zinc
 ```
 🚧 this page is work-in-progress. expect more guides to be added in the future!
 ```
-if any issues occur while using cobalt, you can fix many of them yourself. this document aims to provide guides on how to fix most complicated of them.
+if any issues occur while using zinc, you can fix many of them yourself. this document aims to provide guides on how to fix most complicated of them.
 use wiki navigation on right to jump between solutions.

 ## how to fix clipboard pasting in older versions of firefox